-Share-based compensation expense included in SG&A expenses was \$0.1 million and \$0.1 million for the three months ended September 24, 2010 and September 25, 2009, respectively.
+Charges included in SG&A expenses for merit-based bonus compensation distributed to employees and senior staff were \$0.6 million and \$0.3 million during the three months ended September 30, 2011 and September 24, 2010, respectively.

 Other than incremental costs associated with growing our business generally and increased costs associated with being a public company, we do not expect to incur material incremental SG&A expenses as a result of our planned expansion into new geographic markets, our continued diversification into the industrial lasers and sensors markets and other end-markets outside of the optical communications market or our further development of customized optics and glass manufacturing capabilities.